ozan-guenes/Quadcopter_gym/README.md

 ## Performance Comparison: DDPG vs. TD3

-The DDPG algorithm failed to converge to a meaningful policy during training, highlighting its inability to effectively navigate the quadcopter environment.
-The TD3 algorithm showed improvements over DDPG, but performance remained suboptimal.
+The DDPG algorithm didn’t manage to converge to a useful policy during training, which highlighted its struggles in navigating the quadcopter environment.
+The TD3 algorithm showed some improvement over DDPG, but the performance was still far from ideal.

-When evaluating the trained agents from both methods over 100 episodes, the mean rewards and standard deviations were as follows:
+When we tested the trained agents from both methods over 100 episodes, the mean rewards and standard deviations were:

 - **DDPG**: Mean reward of \(-2091 \pm 1198\)
 - **TD3**: Mean reward of \(-1588 \pm 837\)

-Both algorithms exhibited high variance, and although TD3 outperformed DDPG, the results suggest that both approaches achieved suboptimal rewards.
-Qualitative simulations further revealed only slight improvements with TD3 over an untrained agent.
-Simulations of the untrained TD3 agent (left) and trained agent (right) are shown below, demonstrating the limited gains achieved.
+Both algorithms had high variance, and while TD3 performed better than DDPG, the results still pointed to suboptimal rewards.
+Looking at the qualitative simulations, we only saw slight improvements with TD3 over an untrained agent.
+The simulations below show the untrained TD3 agent on the left and the trained agent on the right, highlighting the limited progress made.

 |                 TD3 Untrained                 |                TD3 Trained                |          DDPG vs TD3 Comparison           |
 | :-------------------------------------------: | :---------------------------------------: | :---------------------------------------: |